avian2/gimp-plugin-onion-layers/README.md

 of all layers.
 This is useful before exporting the layers using *Export Layers*, since otherwise some frames might get exported with reduced opacity.

+The plug-in at the moment also exposes `python-fu-onion-up-ctx-auto`, `python-fu-onion-down-ctx-auto` and `python-fu-onion-cycle-context`.
+These are still under development as of July 2018 and are not yet documented.

 ## Known problems

 If `-up` and `-down` functions don't do anything, make sure that you have at